danhphan/git-tutorial/1-theory.md

 _parent_ commits that are also hashed, it is easy to reason about duplicated versions of the history.

-In addition to enabling backups, this also helps with collaboration, but adds an extra layer that you need to consider when using git: in addition to your repository in `.git` and your working copy, there are also "clone" repositories, also called "forks".
+In addition to enabling backups, this also helps with collaboration but adds an extra layer that you need to consider when using git: in addition to your repository in `.git` and your working copy, there are also "clone" repositories, also called "forks".
 These are useful for backups and to